razorpay/blade/rfcs/0001-tokens-naming-convention.md

 ### Modifier
 Whenever we will build components we will always come across use cases like defining token for a particular `variant`(primary, secondory, success, error, information etc.) of a component in a particular `state`(hover, click, active, state etc.).

-To achieve the above use case we will use modifiers which can further be categorised into `variant`, `state`, `scale`, and `mode`.
+To achieve the above use case we will use modifiers.

-Modifiers will be the last level in our token naming hierarchy.
+Modifiers are the last level in our token naming hierarchy.

 Modifiers can be used independently or can be paired with levels like category, behavior and property to form a purposeful decision(a.k.a meaningful self explanatory token).
 For eg:
 - `Button.color.text.primary`